Tech-at-DU/BotShop-iOS/P06-Displaying-Cell-Data/content.md

 Since we also had the `orders` specified in `OrderList.swift`, be sure to comment it out there as well.

-Instead, let's create a new variable for orders and have it be an empty array.
+Instead, let's create a new variable for orders and have it be an empty array in both files.

 ```swift
  var orders: [Order] = []
 ```

 ## Associating Items by Dates
-Here, we'll be creating a function that will handle the items within the orders.
+Continuing in `PastOrderViewController.swift`, we'll be creating a function that will handle the items within the orders.
 Place this after the `setUpTableView()` method.

 Let's create a  `getItems()` function